What Are The Best Wingspan Strategies?

 Excess cards can be easily converted to food through bonus conversion in the Forest, which helps when you’ve had to spend more time than you’d like digging for a suitable card to play.
 Without even having a bird in the Forest, you can turn one dud card into a second piece of food on the Oceania mats.

 One tactic that I like to employ in some games is to just keep one card drawing bird and four pieces of food from my opening hand.
-This gives me the ability to dig for a cheap food-generating bird and have the food ready to play it into the forest.
+This gives me the ability to dig for a cheap food-generating bird and have the food ready to play it in the forest.
 Once that Forest bird is played, you are now in a position to gain two or three pieces of food (depending on your mat) and continue to play the cards that you have drawn or will draw.

 I call this a card drawing gambit.
-You’re taking on some risk by putting yourself at the mercy of the deck, but you are uncovering more options than your opponents in the earliest stages of the game and you have some food to play the best ones.
+You’re taking on some risk by putting yourself at the mercy of the deck, but you are uncovering more options than your opponents in the earliest stages of the game, and you have some food to play the best ones.

 See this video for more on effectively building engines using each habitat: